Debtor and Credit Management

 Luckily, you don’t need to keep a dusty Excel file anymore.
 Modern accounting software (like QuickBooks, Xero, or FreshBooks) automates most of the process for you—scanning invoices, scheduling reminders, and syncing payments.

-Quick Recap (TL;DR)
+Quick recap (TL;DR)

 • Creditor = you owe them money.